Frequently Asked Questions

 What are the different game levels I can play? ^Top

-Here is a listing of the tables for 9-max and 6-max games, with a brief description.
+Here is a listing of some of the tables for 9-max and 6-max games, with a brief description.
 You can select the table from the main game menu that shows up when you first start the game, or by clicking "Change Tables" at the top middle of the game screen.

 Free members can only play the beginning levels.
 To play higher levels with higher quality opponents, you must be a full member.